 To learn how American Sign Language works, start out with ASL’s alphabet system which includes 26 letters that correspond to a specific letter just like in English or Spanish.

-To help get you started, I have a free printable for you – the American Sign Language Alphabet.
+To help get you started, I have a printable for you – the American Sign Language Alphabet.